Leo-WNL-CODER/Order-book/readme.md

 //optimization checks
 ----------code repetition---->write a function

-right now i am writing a program to handle the buy orders
+#right now writing a program to handle the buy orders

 --------------------
 Buyer order handling